On minimal codes arising from projective embeddings of point-line geometries: Some remarkable families of codes

 Let $\sigma$ be a non-trivial automorphism of $\FF_q$ and denote by $V^*$ the dual space of $V$.
-Recall the notation defined at the beginning of Section~\ref{sec 2.2} and consider the map defined as follows, where $W$ is a subspace of $V\otimes V^*$
+Recall the notation defined at the beginning of Section~\ref{sec 2.2} and consider the map defined as follows, where $W$ is the subspace of $V\otimes V^*$ spanned by the image:

 The map ${\vep}_{\sigma}$ is a projective embedding of $\Gamma.$ Observe that $V\otimes V^*$ is isomorphic to the vector space $M_{n+1}(q)$ of all $(n+1)\times(n+1)$ matrices with entries in $\FF_q$.
 This vector space is equipped with a natural non-degenerate bilinear form, the \emph{saturation form} given by